cjp666/LayeredArchitecture/README.md

 You will need the "simple" database and the script to create this is in the OtherBits folder, the applications connection string is held in the userConnectionStrings.config file

 The application is currently hosted in IIS but could easily be hosted in OWIN.
-When runs it shows a HTML page that just says "Move along..." but the WebAPI is accessible along the lines of /api/company, this will return a list of all the companies in the “simple” database it uses
+When runs it shows a HTML page that with a list of links to run the various 'get' api methods

 # The Layers
 ## Infrastructure